davidgohel/flextable/README.md

 model.

-Tables can be embedded within HTML, PDF, Word and PowerPoint documents from R Markdown and Quarto documents and within RTF or Microsoft Word or PowerPoint documents with package [officer](https://davidgohel.github.io/officer/).
+Tables can be embedded within HTML, PDF, Word and PowerPoint documents from R Markdown and Quarto documents (plus Typst with Quarto) and within RTF or Microsoft Word or PowerPoint documents with package [officer](https://davidgohel.github.io/officer/).
 Tables can also be exported as image files (png, svg) or combined with ggplot2 plots in patchwork layouts.